 In anti-JCV antibody positive patients, extended interval dosing of natalizumab (average dosing interval of approximately 6 weeks) is suggested to be associated with a lower PML risk compared to approved dosing.
 If utilising extended interval dosing, caution is required because the efficacy of extended interval dosing has not been established and the associated benefit/risk balance is currently unknown (see section 5.1).
 The decrease in PML risk is based on data from intravenous route of administration.
 No clinical data are available on either the safety or efficacy of this extended interval dosing with subcutaneous route of administration.
 For further information, refer to the Physician Information and Management Guidelines.

-Patients considered at high risk treatment with this treatment should only be continued if the benefits outweigh the risks.
+Patients considered at high risk with this treatment should only continue the treatment if the benefits outweigh the risks.
 For the estimation of PML risk in the different patient subgroups, please refer to the Physician Information and Management Guidelines.

 Anti-JCV antibody testing